 When trying to find the right controller for you, there are several things that you should keep in mind.
 Let’s take a look at each of them individually.

 First off, when you are shopping for a DJ controller, keep in mind the size of the specific one you are interested in.
 Like anything, they come in all sizes and variations.
 If you are going to be moving it around a lot, or need it to fit in smaller spaces, then try to focus on the lightweight and smaller choices.

 But if you don’t mind having a bigger controller, it is nice to have larger jogwheels and larger buttons.

 What Software it is Compatible With

-Secondly, if you are set on using a specific DJ software like Serato or Traktor, make sure that the controller you choose is compatible with it.
-This will make for an easy transition if you already use that software.
+Secondly, if you are set on using a specific DJ software like Serato or Traktor Pro, make sure that the controller you choose is compatible with it.
+This will make for an easy transition so you can just plug and play if you already use that software.

 If you switch to a unit that supports a different software, you will have to import and set up all your crates.
 Also, you will have to learn a new software, which could be a good thing in the end.